 Housing costs in Plymouth are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Plymouth is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Plymouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Plymouth is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Plymouth who work in sales jobs (12.60%), office and administrative support (12.01%), and management occupations (9.45%).

 Because of many things, Plymouth is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Plymouth really has some of the features that families look for when choosing a good community to raise children.
 Is Plymouth perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Plymouth is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.13% of adults in Plymouth have a bachelor's degree or even advanced degree.
+The citizens of Plymouth are very well educated compared to the average community in the nation: 35.13% of adults in Plymouth have a bachelor's degree or even advanced degree.

 The per capita income in Plymouth in 2010 was $38,722, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $154,888 for a family of four.
 However, Plymouth contains both very wealthy and poor people as well.

 The people who call Plymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plymouth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Plymouth include Italian, English, German, and French .
+Important ancestries of people in Plymouth include Irish, Italian, English, German, and French.